 To qualify, vulnerabilities should meet most of the following criteria:

 - Be vendor agnostic: vulnerability is present in implementations from multiple vendors or a vendor with dominant market share.
-Do not send us vulnerabilities that only impact a single website.
+Do not send us vulnerabilities that only impact a single website, product, or project.

 - Be widespread: vulnerability manifests itself across a wide range of products, or impacts a large number of end users.